thoughtbot/capybara-webkit/README.md

   # Allow pages to make requests to any URL without issuing a warning.
   config.allow_unknown_urls

-  # Allow a specifc domain without issuing a warning.
+  # Allow a specific domain without issuing a warning.
   config.allow_url("example.com")

-  # Allow a specifc URL and path without issuing a warning.
+  # Allow a specific URL and path without issuing a warning.
   config.allow_url("example.com/some/path")

   # Wildcards are allowed in URL expressions.